tchoi8/tchoi8.github.io/_posts/2014-04-15-memory-class-ITP.md

 Reflection on the course and final discussion.

-Reference
----
-Taeyoon's lecture slide <a href="https://speakerdeck.com/tchoi8/black-boxes">example</a>.
+Reference: Taeyoon's lecture slide <a href="https://speakerdeck.com/tchoi8/black-boxes">example</a>.